Ahnaf-nub/Ghibli-World/Ghibli-world/README.md

 # Ghibli World

-Studio Ghibli-inspired microsite built with **FastAPI** and vanilla frontend tech.
+Studio Ghibli inspired microsite built with **FastAPI** and vanilla frontend tech.
 Explore a curated film world, take a personality quiz, and ask the spirits for a movie night recommendation.

 ## ✨ Features